-4.1.1 Charging circuit (Fig. 4.2).
+4.1.1 Charging circuit (Fig. V.2).

 The spark capacitor C is charged through the charging circuit, a rectifier, a charging resistor and electronic or other devices for the control of charging current, peak capacitor tension $U{cap}(0)$ and the phase.
 If the capacitor is always charged at the same polarity a dc spark will result and in the case of an alternating charging tension, an ac spark.

-4.1.2 Discharge circuit (Fig. 4.2).
+4.1.2 Discharge circuit (Fig. V.2).

 The discharge circuit connects the capacitor C with the analytical gap.
 It may contain inductors L, a resistor R and devices for triggering the spark for control and synchronization purposes, e.g. a control spark gap (control gap).

-The peak spark current is called I{o} (Fig. 4.3A).
-Spark current I and burning tension $U{\rm B}$ may oscillate with the spark frequency f, resulting in an oscillating spark.
-Suitable oscillate with the spark frequency f, resulting in an oscillating spark.
-Suitable combinations of the discharge impedances as derived from the relation $R<2\sqrt{(L/C)}$, lead to $\overline{>}$ under critically damped, $R < 2 \sqrt{(L/C)}$ (Fig. 4.3A); critically damped, $R = 2 \sqrt{(L/C)}$ (Fig. 4.3B); or overcritically damped, $R > 2 \sqrt{(L/C)}$ (Fig. 4.3C) discharges.
+The peak spark current is called $I_0$ (Fig. V.3a).
+Spark current I and burning tension $U_B$ may oscillate with the spark frequency f, resulting in an oscillating spark.
+Suitable combinations of the discharge impedances as derived from the relation $R^2 2\tilde{A}(L/C)$ lead to under critically damped, $R < 2\tilde{A}(L/C)$ (Fig. V.3a); critically damped, $R = 2\tilde{A}(L/C)$ (Fig. V.3b); or over critically damped, $R > 2\tilde{A}(L/C)$ (Fig. V.3c) discharges.

-If determined by the natural impedances of the discharge circuit, an oscillating discharge current periodically passes through zero with consecutive reignition at the reignition tension U_z (Fig. 4.1) which may be a few hundred volts.
-By securing a dc bias current, oscillating discharges can be prevented from being extinguished during part or during the full length of the spark duration (dc biased oscillating discharge) (see Note a) (Fig. 4.3D).
-Discharges of the types shown in Fig. 4.3B, C and D are also called unidirectional discharges.
-With a controlled duration spark (see Note b) the spark current is terminated by additional means.
+If determined by the natural impedances of the discharge circuit, an oscillating discharge current periodically passes through zero with consecutive re-ignition at the re-ignition tension $U_Z$ (Fig. V.1) which may be a few hundred volts.
+By securing a dc bias current, oscillating discharges can be prevented from being extinguished during part or during the full length of the spark duration (dc biased oscillating discharge).
+(Fig. V.3d).
+Discharges of the types shown in Fig. V.3b, c and d are also called unidirectional discharges.
+With a controlled duration spark the spark current is terminated by additional means.
 The amplitude of an oscillating spark current decreases with time, showing a linear or logarithmic decrement depending on the prevailing impedance.